KwatME/kwat/posts/Neurological Exam/index.md

 - Hemiparetic gait (upper motor neuron deficit)
 - High steppage gait (to avoid foot drop caused by lower motor neuron deficit)

-## Test meningitis
+## Test meningitis.

-Test spinal pain by stretch the spine.
+Meningitis inflames the spinal cord and make it more sensitive.
+Stretch the spine to test for pain response.
 ![](image/meningitis.png)

 ## Look out for higher order cognitive functions.